getodk/aggregate/docs/vm-generation.md

 ## How to build the VM

-- Configure the correct Packer binary package by editing the `gradle.properties` file at the root of the project

-  Create it if it doesn't exist by copying the `gradle.properties.example` in its place.
+- Configure the correct Packer binary package by editing the `gradle.properties` file at the root of the project.
+If it doesn't exist, create it by copying the `gradle.properties.example` in its place.

-  Set the value of the `packerZip` property according to your host's operating system. **Use version 1.2.1 or greater**

-  The list of binary packages is available at https://releases.hashicorp.com/packer
+- Set the value of the `packerZip` property according to your host's operating system.
+The list of binary packages is available at https://releases.hashicorp.com/packer. **Use version 1.2.1 or greater**.

-  Example for Linux hosts: `packerZip=https://releases.hashicorp.com/packer/1.2.1/packer_1.2.1_linux_amd64.zip`
+  - Example for Linux hosts: `packerZip=https://releases.hashicorp.com/packer/1.2.1/packer_1.2.1_linux_amd64.zip`

-- Build the VM with `./gradlew clean build packerBuild -xtest -PwarMode=complete`

-- The VM OVA will be created in the `build/packer/build` directory.
+- Build the VM with `./gradlew clean build packerBuild -xtest -PwarMode=complete`.
+The VM OVA will be created in the `build/packer/build` directory.

 ## VM Networking